Oops! Sorry!!

 TERM INSURANCE

-Term insurance is the most affordable type of life insurance when initially purchased, as it is designed to meet temporary needs.
-It protects for a specific period, known as the 'term,' and typically pays a benefit only if you pass away during that time.
-This type of insurance is particularly useful when you have coverage needs that will diminish after a certain point.
-For example, you might choose this policy if you only need coverage until your children graduate from college or until a specific debt, like your mortgage, is paid off.
+Term insurance is the most affordable form of insurance when initially purchased and is designed to address temporary needs.
+It provides coverage for a specific period, known as the "term," and generally pays a benefit only if the insured person dies during that term.
+This type of insurance is often a good choice when you have a coverage need that will end at a certain point in time.
+For example, you might decide that you only require coverage until your children graduate from college or until a particular debt, such as your mortgage, is paid off.

 WHOLE LIFE